 The term sinking fund refers to assets and their earnings earmarked for a specific purpose.
 Businesses, governments, and nonprofits use sinking funds to build cash pools for future use retiring debt, making acquisitions, or investing.

 The sinking fund concept appears in personal finance, as well, when individuals periodically set aside funds for a specific future use, such as purchasing holiday gifts, taking a vacation trip, or building an addition to a house.

 Explaining Sinking Funds in Context

-Sections below further explain sinking fund principles, demonstrate sinking fund calculations, and illustrate basic accounting transactions.
-Examples present sinking fund concepts in context with similar terms including:
+Sections below further explain sinking fund principles, demonstrate sinking fund First, calculations, and illustrate basic accounting transactions, emphasizing four themes: